-4.4.1 Revenue adequacy and certainty
+4.4.1 Revenue Adequacy and Certainty

 It is essential that Drakenstein has access to adequate sources of revenue from its own operations and intergovernmental transfers to enable it to carry out its functions.
 It is furthermore necessary that there is a reasonable degree of certainty with regard to the source, amount and timing of revenue.
-The latest DoRA has laid out the level of funding from National Government that will be received for the 2020/2021 to 2022/2023 financial years.
+The latest DoRA has laid out the level of funding from National Government that will be received for the 2021/22 to 2023/24 financial years, due to the economic climate grant funding will become less and less..